WWE Day of Reckoning 2

-WWE Day of Reckoning 2 is a professional wrestling video game released for the GameCube by THQ.
+WWE Day of Reckoning 2 is a 2005 professional wrestling video game released for the GameCube by THQ.
 It is the sequel to WWE Day of Reckoning.
-The soundtrack features music by industrial metal group A Dark Halo, who performed two songs in the game including its theme song "Burn It All".
+The soundtrack features music by industrial metal group A Dark Halo, who performed two songs in the game; "Burn It All" and "Beyond Recall".

 Day of Reckoning 2 has improved graphics over its predecessor, a new strategy-based submission system, and a storyline that allows the player to choose paths.
-This game was the last wrestling and/or WWE video game to be released for the GameCube and the first WWE game to feature Stone Cold Steve Austin as a legend along with the PlayStation 2 game, WWE SmackDown! vs. Raw 2006.
+This game was the last wrestling and/or WWE video game to be released for the GameCube and the first WWE game to feature Stone Cold Steve Austin and Hulk Hogan as legends, along with the PlayStation 2 game WWE SmackDown! vs. Raw 2006.

 Gameplay

 Day of Reckoning 2 features similar gameplay to the previous Day of Reckoning game with returning features such as Momentum shift and momentum lift.
 New to the game is the stamina meter, which slows wrestlers' movement over time and when completely depleted, temporarily leaves characters winded and open to attack.
 In addition, different levels of bleeding on the player's character also affect the character's ability to regain stamina.

 The game also introduces four types of submission options.
 While applying a submission hold, players can choose from one of four submission types: a Taunt submission depletes the opponent's momentum meter, a Rest Hold submission allows the player's character to regain stamina, the Drain submission drains the opponent of stamina, while a regular submission move causes damage to a particular body part.

 Players can again create wrestlers and customize each character's set of attacks.
 Each character can be assigned between one and nine finishing moves, one for each position an opponent is in.
 The game's Story Mode picks up from the story introduced in the first Day of Reckoning, but created wrestlers cannot be imported from the first game.